evorz/Python-Flask-Framework-Beginner-Blog-Project/README.md

-It is a blog project that I developed using the Python Flask framework.
-It is currently under development.
+This is a blog website project developed using the Flask framework and MySQL.
+To get the necessary requirements for this project, you can use the terminal and run "pip install -r requirements.txt".